 Following the 7-minute rule, employee clock-ins and clock-outs should be rounded to the nearest quarter of an hour.

-Employees cannot be asked to work or perform any work-related duties before officially clocking in and starting their shift.
-Employers should ensure that employees wait until their designated shift start time before clocking in.
+Employers cannot ask employees to work or perform any work-related duties before officially clocking in and starting their scheduled shift.
+Additionally, it’s essential for employers to ensure that employees wait until their designated shift start time before clocking in.

 To comply with the FLSA, accurate timesheet records must be maintained for clock-ins, clock-outs, overtime tracking, and employee breaks.